-A World-Class Education System from Kindergarten to Post-secondary
+A World-Class Education System

 Separate School Funding

-On June 12, 1984, Progressive Conservative Premier Bill Davis announced he would fully fund Catholic education to grade 12, completing the partial funding of separate schools that he had begun as Minister of Education in the 1960s.
-Mere months later, instead of introducing legislation to do so, Davis announced his retirement from politics on October 8, 1984.
-His successor, PC leader Frank Miller, also declined to introduce legislation to complete the promised funding extension to Catholic schools.
+Instead of introducing legislation to implement the policy, Davis announced his retirement from politics on October 8, 1984.
+His successor, PC Premier Frank Miller, also declined to introduce legislation to complete the promised funding extension to Catholic schools.

 Expanding Kindergarten